 Rose Bowl Aquatics head coach Jeff Julian stops by to share a drill that has helped his swimmers add flow to their breaststroke.
 Here’s how to do it.

-For those of you trying to master breaststroke there are fewer things more frustrating than getting the timing right.
+For those of you trying to swim faster breaststroke there are fewer things more frustrating than getting the timing right.

 Jeff Julian, head coach at Rose Bowl Aquatics in Pasadena, California, has a drill that will help you correct the timing in your breaststroke so that it is more fluid, and ultimately, more awesome.